sajalT05/Melanoma-Detection/README.md

-# Project Name
+# Melanoma Detection
-> Outline a brief description of your project.
+> Detecting Melanoma and other cancer category from images.

 ## Table of Contents